“In the Bleak Midwinter” and a new arrangement of “When the Son of God Was Born”

 As always, all these tracks may be downloaded free in 128kbps MP3 format from the individual song pages.
 If you want higher-quality files, or the CD (with it’s really Christmassy artwork!)…

-The album containing these and other Christmas recordings is available from CD Baby, iTunes, Amazon, and all sorts of other places I can’t keep track of.
+The album containing these and other Christmas recordings is available from CD Baby, Apple Music, Amazon, and all sorts of other places I can’t keep track of.
 It’s also available on CD, and through tomorrow, it’s on sale for $2.50 per copy.

 Next up: New accompaniments, and cello and violin obbligatos for the remaining tracks.
 And then… a long winter’s nap. 😉